Two-level system hyperpolarization using a quantum Szilard engine

-In summary, using a superconducting qubit and active feedback we demonstrated a quantum Szilard engine which can manipulate an environment of unkown origin.
-We can measure population inversions in both the qubit and in the environment and we show that the qubit relaxation is dominated by TLSs.
-Interestingly, we also show that the qubit relaxation time $T_1$ is unchanged by the environment population, and therefore saturating the TLS environment does not mitigate qubit relaxation.
-However, the qubit's population exhibits remarkably long and non-exponential dynamics due to the intrinsically long decay time of the TLSs, exceeding \SI{50}{ms}.
+In summary, using a superconducting qubit and active feedback we demonstrated a quantum Szilard engine, which can polarize a TLS environment of unknown origin.
+As a result, the qubit's population exhibits remarkably long and non-exponential dynamics due to the intrinsically long decay time of the TLSs, exceeding \SI{50}{ms}.
+This showcases the challenges and pitfalls of extracting $T_1$ from qubit population relaxation data.
+In our device, we extract $T_1$ from quantum jumps and show that it is unaffected by continuous operation of the qubit, ruling out enhanced quasiparticle diffusion \cite{Gustavsson2016Dec}.
 While $T_1$ is independent of the environment population, the transition rates $\Gamma_{\uparrow,\downarrow}$ are not.
-In the context of quantum processors, where the heating and cooling of the environment is a byproduct of continuous operation, the Szilard engine could be used to symmetrize or to preferentially reduce one of the qubit transition rates.
+Our results are particularly relevant in the context of quantum processors, where the heating and cooling of the environment is a byproduct of continuous operation.
+The Szilard engine could be used to study out-of-equilibrium processes or to preferentially reduce one of the qubit transition rates.
 For example, reducing $\Gamma_{\uparrow}$ would be beneficial for bosonic codes~\cite{Reinhold2020Aug, Grimm2020Aug}.

-In our system quantum coherence between the qubit and the TLSs can be neglected, allowing a simple description using the Pauli master equation.
-As quantum hardware continues to improve, coherent interactions and non-Markovian qubit dynamics will start to play a role, raising the bar for quantum error correction strategies.
-The quantum Szilard engine presented here offers a first glimpse of the challenges facing future hardware, in which coherence improvements also translate into increasingly complex interactions with the environment.\\